pierpal/ARGON/README.md

     treeHeight  posFrom  posTo NewickTree

+Note that posFrom and posTo are in microMorgans.

 **Marginal tree intervals**

 The “.map” file contains a list of “breakpoints”.
 These indicate the starting position of each marginal tree of the sampled ARG.
 If the output is written to screen, the string “BREAKPOINTS” will introduce this list on stdout.